-With back-to-school season upon us, we’ve been thinking about all the challenges (and benefits!) of raising kids in this crazy city of ours.
+With back-to-school season upon us (New York City public schools start tomorrow!), we’ve been thinking about all the challenges—benefits, too!— of raising kids in this crazy city of ours.

 1. School zone

 For most NYC parents, the school your apartment will be zoned for is the single biggest greatest housing decider (unless you plan to send your kids to private school or have kids older than elementary-school age and are already set).
 A zoned school is a neighborhood school meant to accept all kids living within its proclaimed parameters.
 If you're new to the NYC public school system, your first stop should be Insideschools.org, a superb online source of independent information about zones, specific school profiles, and the application process.

 Once you've narrowed down your ideal school list, pop over to StreetEasy and use their Advanced Search options to search for apartments by school district (which is much broader than a school zone) or school zone.

 But before you sign any papers committing you to a new home, confirm and reconfirm that it's in the school zone you think it is.
 In theory, you can find out which school a building is zoned for by calling 311 or checking the Department of Education website but due to continual rezoning,this information has not always been accurate.
 We suggest calling the school's parent coordinator (they all have them) to double check that your building falls in that school's zone.
 Also, note that some schools and zones are so oversubscribed that they have waitlists, so even if you find the perfect apartment/school combo, you may find your child being placed in a different school.

 We also recommend that you Google around and ask potential neighbors (or talk to parents at a nearby playground) about any imminent zoning changes or overcrowding, which can and do happen.

 A family-friendly building is often one with larger apartments versus a building predominantly comprised of studios and one-bedrooms.